 John Casablancas founded one of the world's best-known modeling agencies, Elite Model Management, in 1972.
 Five years later, he started an agency in New York and soon went global.
 Through Elite Models, Casablancas discovered models like Stephanie Seymour, Cindy Crawford, and Naomi Campbell, essentially inventing the concept of a "supermodel" in the process.

-But as is the case with most industries, modeling carries a seedy underbelly, and Casablancas was a spurious proponent of misogyny and borderline pedophilia beneath his facade of craft and glamour.
-In addition to his positive influence on modeling, there were numerous scandals involving John Casablancas, especially as it became clear he was preying on his modeling talent.
+But as is the case with most industries, modeling carries a seedy underbelly, and Casablancas was a spurious proponent of discrimination against women and borderline child exploitation beneath his facade of craft and glamour.
+In addition to his positive influence on modeling, there were numerous scandals involving John Casablancas, especially as his predatory relationships with his modeling talent became clear.
 As a middle-aged man spending most of his time around beautiful women, Casablancas acted the part of a degenerate behind the scenes while using his modeling agency as his glamorous playground.

-Casablancas died in 2013, and it's telling that none of his high-profile former clients — the world's first supermodels — made statements or came to pay their respects.
+Casablancas passed in 2013.
+Quite telling is the fact that none of his high-profile former clients — the world's first supermodels — made statements or came to pay their respects.
 He'd not earned it.

 "...the models walk on the table so that they could peek under their skirts and comment on whether they were wearing underwear.
 They also remarked on what the women’s genitals looked like."

-Trump's interest in the modeling industry seems to have grown.
+Trump's interest in the modeling industry ostensibly grew.
 He owned his own modeling agency, known as Trump Models, between 1999 and 2017.
-The agency closed amid claims of human trafficking and "modern day slavery" when it came to the treatment of the models he represented.
+The agency closed amid claims of human trafficking and "modern day slavery" in regards to the treatment of the models he represented.

 During the early 1980s, John Casablancas made partying part of his job.
 He went on record as saying that he preferred "a model that parties a little too much to a model that doesn’t party enough" and provided plenty of opportunities for models to make an impression.

 John Casablancas told New York Magazine that he noticed Stephanie Seymour's mother before he ever noticed the future supermodel, recalling that she was "absolutely ravishing" and "much more interesting" than her daughter.
-It doesn't seem like anything happened between Seymour's mother and Casablancas but it's well-known that the 41-year-old was, to the teen Seymour, her "first everything."
+It doesn't seem like anything happened between Seymour's mother and Casablancas, but the 41-year-old was, to the teen Seymour, her "first everything."